gagan3012/streamlit-tags/index.rst

 # Streamlit-tags

-A custom component to have Tags in Streamlit.
+...A custom component to have Tags in Streamlit.
 ![image](https://github.com/gagan3012/streamlit-tags/blob/master/img/streamlit-app-2021-03-14-03-03-7.gif)

 Please star the repo and share the usage if you liked it.